Why am I receiving multiple bills for my surgery?

 The Bureau of Medical Economics (BME) is an outside management company that manages payment plans and delinquent accounts.
 In the event that your account is transferred to BME, you may contact them directly by calling (602) 252-3469 or visit their website at www.bmecollect.com.

-At Arizona Center for Hand Surgery, we look forward to giving you the personalized care that you deserve.
+At Arizona Center for Hand to Shoulder Surgery, we look forward to giving you the personalized care that you deserve.
 Serving patients of all ages and with varying conditions, we look forward to offering you unsurpassed experience and respect that works best for you.
 Call our office at (602) 258-4788 for more information about the services that we provide.